So begins the story of

 are covered in Dan Spurr’s Heart of Glass - Fiberglass Boats and the Men

 Who Built Them, International Marine, 2000.
-This book was a key resource.
-Here on this site, I want to describe,
+This book was a key resource in developing this website.
+Here I want to describe,

 and with the help of others, find out more about how Dolphins played their small